wp-plugins/yet-another-stars-rating/readme.txt

 == Changelog ==

 = 0.2.6 =
-* Many bug fixes on the setting page
+* Many bug fixes on the settings page

 = 0.2.5 =
 * Bug fix on multi set